 The Junior Academy of Music (JAM) at Queen’s provides music activities for aspiring young musicians.
 There are four programmes within JAM each tailored to a specific age group and suitable activites.
 JAM is devised and delivered by internationally recognised musicians and specialised teachers.
-JAM 1, JAM 2 and JAM 3 run on Saturdays in the Music Building while JAM 4 is on Fridays in the world-renowned Sonic Arts Research Centre (SARC).
+JAM 1, JAM 2 and JAM 3 run on Saturdays in the Music Building while JAM 4 and JAM 4+ is on Fridays in the world-renowned Sonic Arts Research Centre (SARC).

 JAM 1 programme